zbakin/ToDoList/README.md

 ## Purpose
 It is used to manage tasks, created by multiple users.
 Data is stored in the PostgresSQL db.
 Database element is used only by 1 user at a time to update the task.
-Other user's requests will be stored in a buffer, until the DB resourse is available to be amended.
+Other user's requests will be stored in a buffer, until the DB resourse is available to be accessed and, if needed, amended.

 ### Task
 Each task consists of information such as: